 FNRC projects help the horses who need it most.
 The Research Center partners with a non-profit organization on a mission to help horses in need.
 The National Equine & Hoof Research Foundation (NEHRF) accepts horses that need special care when horse owners may not have resources to help their horse or may not have the time to give to horses with advances problems.

-For video and slideshows of E F T courses & EFT Specialists Visit our website at www.farriersnationalresearchcenter.com
+For video and slideshows of E F T courses & EFT Specialists Visit our website by clicking here: www.farriersnationalresearchcenter.com

 or call 706-397-8909